nancyqn-thompsong9/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, which can result in complex, hard-to-maintain code.
 It's a reminder to prioritize good design, readability, and correctness initially, as these elements contribute significantly to overall software quality and efficiency.

+# 2024-03-17
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when you have measured and identified performance bottlenecks.
+Remember that simplicity, clarity, and correctness trump blindly pursuing efficiency early on.
+As your program evolves, so should your optimizations."

+This quote emphasizes the importance of initially focusing on good design, readability, and functionality rather than getting caught up in making things faster without data to support the need for optimization.
+It's a reminder that over-optimizing too soon can lead to unnecessary complexity and potential bugs.